adamalrasi/adamalrasi/README.md

 [![Codewars](https://img.shields.io/badge/codewars-f05656?style=for-the-badge&logo=codewars&logoColor=white)](https://www.codewars.com/users/adamalrasi)
 </div>
 <div align="center">
-👋 Hello there.
+👋 Hi there.
 I'm Adam, a Software Engineer, ready to embark on an epic journey of coding adventures!

 My ultimate goal✨ is to become a Senior Software Engineer by leading and mentoring other developers, and by building and maintaining large-scale web applications.
 </div>